 In addition to that, students intending to apply for an F-1 visa must also provide:

-A certified copy of your official transcripts in your native language and a certified copy of the transcripts translated into English; we do not require original transcripts; however, if you submit a scanned copy by email, it has to show that the copy was certified;
+A certified copy of official transcripts in your native language and a certified copy of the transcripts translated into English; we do not require original transcripts; however, if you submit a scanned copy by email, it has to show that the copy was certified;

 - An original copy of the Drake IEP Financial Certificate, signed by your sponsor and signed/stamped by a bank official (required only if your sponsor is someone other than you or your parents)